benjamin-hodgson/benjamin-hodgson.github.io/drafts/2017-10-18-functor-functors.md

 type DraftForm = Partial FormTemplate
 ```

 The rest of this blog post is about treating template types intuitively as fixed-size containers of functors.
-I'll be taking the tools
+I'll be taking familiar tools for working with fixed-size containers - `Functor`, `Traversable`, `Representable`

 Functors from the Category of Endofunctors
 ------------------------------------------